polettix/dibs/README.md

 a program called `operate` in the root directory, which will eventually be called as entry point of the dibspack.

-Dibpacks of type `immediate` have no shortcut syntax.
+Dibpacks of type `immediate` have the following *shortcut* syntax, which is not in the form of a simple string but a very tight associative array instead:

+    build:
+      dibspacks:
+        - run: |
+            #!/bin/sh
+            printf '%s\n' 'Hello, world!'
+        ...

+The above example is equivalent to the following:

+    build:
+      dibspacks:
+        - type: immediate
+          program: |
+            #!/bin/sh
+            printf '%s\n' 'Hello, world!'
+        ...

 #### Providing `args` to a dibspack